SolveH/deep-learning-intro-in-VR/README.md

 The image to the right shows the visualization of gradient descent.

 # Technology
 The technologies listed below were used for developing the application for the Oculus Quest.
 I used inspiration from the [Design, Develop, and Deploy for VR](https://learn.unity.com/course/oculus-vr "Design, Develop, and Deploy for VR") Unity Learn course by Oculus for setting up the fundamentals of the project.
+This project supports the Oculus Quest, Rift, and Rift S, but it should be possible to port it to OpenVR devices without too much effort.

 ## Game Engine
 [Unity](https://unity.com/ "Unity") 2018 LTS version.